The mission of the Central Coast Aquarium is to cultivate a community dedicated to ocean stewardship through education, engagement, and action.

-We currently serve as a home to dozens of species, large and small, ranging from the giant pacific octopus to sea stars, rock crabs, smooth hound sharks, and lesser known gumboot chiton.
+We currently serve as a home to over 75 different species of local San Luis Obispo County marine life including sea stars, decorator crabs, swell sharks, moon jellies and, from time to time, a Giant Pacific Octopus.
 As the ocean spans across nearly three-quarters of the Earth’s surface, this small sample of animals represent only a fragment of the oceanic life that depends on the health and cleanliness of our oceans.
-Specifically focusing on the diversity of our Pacific waters, our exhibits highlight the fascinating adaptations these creatures develop to survive and thrive in the seas, just footsteps away at Avila Bay.
+Specifically focusing on the diversity of the waters off the coast of our county, our exhibits highlight the fascinating adaptations these creatures develop to survive and thrive in the seas, just footsteps away in Avila Bay.

 From hands-on experiences like the Exhibit Hall’s touch tanks and close encounters with swell sharks, to engaging school programs where students of all ages can learn to walk on sea legs aboard a fishing boat or dissect a squid in our classroom lab, the Central Coast Aquarium welcomes everyone to celebrate marine science with us!